acdh-oeaw/apis-ipif-solr/README.md

 - `sortBy` parameter is not currently implemented.
 Due to complex nesting of documents, it may be necessary to do this in Python (which is painful).
 - Open-API-style documentation not yet implemented.
 Using the standard DRF styling for now.

+## Requirements

+- This uses a custom Solr library ([PySolaar](https://gitlab.com/richardhadden/pysolaar)).
+Please contact richard.hadden@oeaw.ac.at if there are any problems with this.